2023 Mercury Marine® Ranger Z518 Z for sale in Angler's Choice Marine, Martinsville, Virginia

 INTERPRETATION: The Tournament rules are subject to interpretation only by the tournament officials under the coordination and supervision of Angler’s Choice Marine.
 The Tournament Director’s decision shall be final.

-ENTRY FEES: The entry fee is $160 per tournament per team (includes big fish award).
-The two-day Classic entry fee is $180 per team (includes big fish award for both days of competition).
+ENTRY FEES: The entry fee is $220 per tournament (includes big fish award).
 Big Fish Award - a team can only submit one fish out of its weigh bag for the big fish award unless there is a Big Largemouth and Big Smallmouth award for a particular lake/tournament.
 In this case, teams can submit one of each species.

 ANGLERS BUCKS: In order to be awarded Anglers Bucks in any event, contestant must have purchased his/her boat from Anglers Choice Marine, be the registered owner of that boat, and use that boat for the duration of that event.
 Subject to verification by the tournament director.